serokell/ariadne/docs/usage-tui.md

 ## Wallet tab &mdash; the heart of Ariadne

-On the `Wallet` tab you can see all your wallets with their accounts organized in a tree.
-To the right of the tree you can see details of the selected wallet or account.
+In the `Wallet` tab, you can see all your wallets and accounts organized as a tree.
+To the right of the tree, you can see details of the selected wallet or account.

 The tree can be navigated in several ways.
-First of all, you can select any entry by clicking it with mouse.
+First of all, you can select any entry by clicking on it with the mouse.
 You can also change the current selection with the keyboard.
-Up and Down keys will go to the previous and the next item respectively, including the `[ + Add wallet ]` button.
-Right key will go to the first child of the current item and Left key will go to the parent.
-Ctrl-Up and Ctrl-Down can be used to jump between wallets: Ctrl-Up will first go to the current wallet, when an account is selected, then to the previous wallet.
+Up and Down keys will go to the previous and the next item respectively (including the `[ + Add wallet ]` button).
+Right key will go to the first child of the current item, and Left key will go to the parent.
+Ctrl-Up and Ctrl-Down can be used to jump between wallets: Ctrl-Up will first go to the current wallet (when an account is selected), then to the previous wallet.
 Ctrl-Down will always go to the next wallet.
 Finally, `h`, `j`, `k`, `l` keys will work exactly as Left, Down, Up and Right arrow keys (without Ctrl).

-To create a new wallet, select `[ + Add wallet ]` line in the tree, so that a special widget appears to the right.
-There you can either create a completely new wallet by specifying its name and a passphrase, or restore an existing one.
+To create a new wallet, select `[ + Add wallet ]` line in the tree.
+A special widget will appear on the right.
+There you can either create a completely new wallet by specifying its name and passphrase, or restore an existing one.
 When a new wallet is created, Ariadne will print you its mnemonic. **Please save it somewhere safe**.

-Note that Ariadne mnemonics have more words than 12-words mnemonics of Daedalus, and that the last word of the mnemonic is always fixed (currently it is `ariadne-v0`).
+Note that Ariadne mnemonics have more words (13) than mnemonics of Daedalus (12), and that the last word of the mnemonic is always fixed (currently it is `ariadne-v0`).
 This means you won't be able to use your Ariadne wallet in Daedalus.
-However, you can import your Daedalus wallet into Ariadne using the 12 words mnemonic.
+However, you can import your Daedalus wallet into Ariadne using the 12 word mnemonic.

-When you select a wallet or an account, you can see its balance and send some transactions with a special form.
+When you select a wallet or an account, you can see its balance and send some transactions using the form.
 You must fill at least one receiver's address.
-To add or remove address lines use `[ - ]` / `[ + ]` buttons on the right.
-If the wallet has a passphrase, you need to specify that as well.
+To add or remove address lines use
+`[ - ]` / `[ + ]` buttons on the right.
+If the wallet has a passphrase, you need to specify that as
+well.
 When sending a transaction from a wallet, you can also choose which accounts to use as inputs using a list just above the form.
 Use Enter, Space or mouse click to select accounts.